njoke/CRM/README.md

 - Try to enter invalid data in the textboxes.
 - Try to book all available time slots using the same user(idiot-proof)
 - Make sure all the spellings are GUI are correct.
-- Test can also be done via the API
+- Test can also can be done via the API

 CI/CD intergration
 This test can be intergrated with a CI/CD tool such as Jenkins.
 To manage this steps: